International Society of Nephrology

 ISN H4KH Research Fellowship

-Created in 2017: Applicant will spend 12 months of the year at Danone Nutricia Research, in Palaiseau (Paris) in France to work with the Hydration and Health Department & other scientific networks to expand the level of evidence & awareness on the impact of drinking water and kidney health.
-Applicant will increase his/her knowledge and understanding on how the science of hydration could be applied in disease prevention and into public health policies.
+Created in 2017, applicants had the opportunity to work with the Hydration and Health Department in Palaiseau & other scientific networks to expand the level of evidence & awareness on the impact of drinking water and kidney health.
+Applicants were able to increase their knowledge and understanding on how the science of hydration could be applied in disease prevention and into public health policies.

-To know more about the call and applications: http://www.theisn.org/H4KH
+Discover more about the call and applications HERE.